Dear Prospective Student:

 Admission to the Bachelor of Science in Nursing degree program is competitive.
 Requirements for admission into the School of Nursing are based on requirements in place at the time of application to the BSN Program.

-In order to be considered for the BSN Program for the Fall/Spring admission cycle, applicants must have met the following minimum requirements before the application deadlines of the first Friday in February for the Fall admission and the first Friday in August for the Spring admission.
+In order to be considered for the BSN Program for the Fall/Spring admission cycle, applicants must have met the following minimum requirements before the application deadline.

 In order to facilitate the Admission process, the School of Nursing requests that you include an unofficial copy of your college and/or university transcript(s) with the application for admission to the BSN Program.